openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening_federated_gcn/README.md

 ## Model

-Download `.pth` checkpoint for CNN-GNN model trained on CheXpert dataset with the following [link](http://kliv.iitkgp.ac.in/projects/miriad/model_weights/bmi8/model_weights_w_gnn.zip).
+Download `.pth` checkpoint for CNN-GNN model with the following [link](http://kliv.iitkgp.ac.in/projects/miriad/model_weights/bmi8/model_weights_w_gnn.zip).

-Note: The ONNX and IR representation models accepts inputs of fixed size mentioned in configuration file.
+> Note: The ONNX and IR representation models accepts inputs of fixed size mentioned in configuration file.
 This needs to be updated based on the input size.

+> Note: PyTorch to ONNX conversion is not currently supported for GNN models.
+Hence, export to ONNX and IR is currently disabled for the GNN.

 ## Setup